-Kirilenko is one of the new breed of Russian Athletes, tall, blonde, nubile girls, usually with pony tails and incredibly beautiful.
+Kirilenko is one of the new breeds of Russian Athletes, tall, blonde, nubile girls, usually with ponytails and incredibly beautiful.
 They all attract the attention of the press and also the young men love them.
 The Russian girls tend to stick together on the circuit and she is close friends with Maria Sharapova.

 It is nothing new for women tennis players to get dressed up in glamorous dresses and pose for tennis calendars.
-That has been happening since the days of Martina Navratilova, Chris Evert, Pam Shriver and Martina Hingis.
-But the fashion press have been eager to snap up the pony-tailed Russian teenagers since they first appeared on the scene.
+That has been happening since the days of Martina Navratilova, Chris Evert, Pam Shriver, and Martina Hingis.
+But the fashion press has been eager to snap up the pony-tailed Russian teenagers since they first appeared on the scene.

 Kirilenko followed Maria Sharapova by appearing in the infamous Sports Illustrated swimsuit edition.
 Although she said she felt uncomfortable for a day or two, the beautiful setting in the Dominican Republic soon put her at her ease and she found the photographer and his staff very professional.